-Go to at tcalert.org and indicate your preferred numbers for emergency notifications.
+Visit tcalert.org or text 67283 and indicate your preferred numbers for emergency notification.

-While there, sign up for Smart911, a free service which allows you to input important information about your home, pets and family members in the event that you need 9-1-1 assistance.

-STAY TUNED WITH A WEATHER RADIO

-Receive up-to-the-minute advisories from the National Weather Service at any time.
-You can purchase pre-tuned, battery-powered weather radios from most electronic stores, starting at about \$30.
+While there, sign up for Smart911, a free service which allows you to input important information about your home, pets, and family members in the event that you need 9-1-1 assistance.
+STAY TUNED WITH A WEATHER RADIO Receive up-to-the-minute weather advisories from the National Weather Service and Non-weather emergency alerts at any time.
+You can purchase PRE-TUNED, BATTERY-POWERED WEATHER RA-DIOS FROM MOST ELECTRONIC STORES, START-ING AT ABOUT \$30.
 Top models feature Specific Area Message Encoding (SAME) technology, which can be programmed to sound alerts for selected conditions in selected areas.
 BROADCAST INFORMATION FREQUENCY: 162.475 MHz CHANNEL: 4 THURSTON COUNTY SAME CODE: 053067

+STAY INFORMED

 WIRELESS EMERGENCY ALERTS

 Severe Weather Alert

 The National Weather Service sends warnings for tsunamis, tornadoes, flash floods, extreme winds, blizzards, ice storms, dust storms, and hurricanes.
+FLASH FLOOD WARNINGS ARE ISSUED WHEN FORE-CASTS INDICATE RIVERS MAY APPROACH FULL BANK LEVELS.
+LOCAL MEDIA, SUCH AS KGY RADIO 95.3 FM, KAYO/KYYO 96.9 FM, AND KAOS 89.3 FM WILL RE-BROADCAST THESE WARNINGS.

-Wireless Emergency Alerts (WEAs)

-WEAs are alert messages sent to mobile devices to notify you of imminent threats to safety, missing persons in the area, and dangerous weather.
+Wireless Emergency Alerts (WEAs) WEAs are alert messages sent to mobile devices to notify you of imminent threats to safety, missing persons in the area, and dangerous weather.
 The service is free and automatic - you don't have to sign up or download an app.
 No matter where you are, if your cell is WEA-capable, you will get these wireless alerts.